philosophie/stairs/README.md

 ### Defining custom plugins

-Steps inherit from `Stairs::Step`, have a title, description, and implement the `run` method.
+Steps inherit from `Stairs::Step` and live in `Stairs::Steps`, have a title, description, and implement the `run` method.
 See those included and in the various extension gems for examples.

 ## Contributing